Archit80/QR-Generator/README.md

 ## Features

 - Generate QR codes from any URL
-- Copy generated QR code to clipboard
+- Download generated QR code to device

 ## Tech Stack